Playa Hotels & Resorts N.V. (PLYA) Shares Up Despite Recent Market Volatility

 PLYA’s Market Performance

-The stock of Playa Hotels & Resorts N.V.
-(PLYA) has seen a 10.60% increase in the past week, with a 20.28% rise in the past month, and a 42.43% gain in the past quarter.
-The volatility ratio for the week is 3.49%, and the volatility levels for the past 30 days are at 3.07% for PLYA.
-The simple moving average for the last 20 days is 13.15% for PLYA stock, with a simple moving average of 27.74% for the last 200 days.
+PLYA’s stock has seen a 15.81% increase for the week, with a 28.19% rise in the past month and a 57.51% gain in the past quarter.
+The volatility ratio for the week is 3.71%, and the volatility levels for the past 30 days are at 3.36% for Playa Hotels & Resorts N.V.
+The simple moving average for the last 20 days is 17.01% for PLYA stock, with a simple moving average of 36.07% for the last 200 days.

 Analysts’ Opinion of PLYA